State Library of South Australia: 19th century

-On 29 August 1834, a couple of weeks after the passing of the South Australia Act 1834, a group led by the Colonial Secretary, Robert Gouger, and solicitor Richard Hanson and a number of prominent colonists, including Ernest Giles, Edward Gibbon Wakefield, John Morphett, Robert Torrens Snr, and John Hindmarsh formed the South Australian Literary Association in Adelphi Chambers, London.
-Within a month, the more title was changed to the more inclusive South Australian Literary and Scientific Association.
-Its aim was "the cultivation and diffusion of useful knowledge throughout the colony".
-Although the Association lapsed and meetings ceased, a collection of books donated by members was intended as the basis of the new colony's library, and the colonists brought the collection to the Colony of South Australia aboard the Tam O'Shanter, which arrived on 18 December 1836.
+On 29 August 1834, a couple of weeks after the passing of the South Australia Act 1834 by the British parliament, a London-based group led by the Colonial Secretary, Robert Gouger, and solicitor Richard Hanson and a number of prominent colonists, including Ernest Giles, Edward Gibbon Wakefield, John Morphett, Robert Torrens Snr, and John Hindmarsh, formed the South Australian Literary Association at the city's Adelphi Chambers.
+Within a month, the title was changed to the more inclusive South Australian Literary and Scientific Association.
+This change aimed for "the cultivation and diffusion of useful knowledge throughout the colony".
+Although the Association lapsed and meetings ceased, a collection of books had been donated by members with the intention of becoming the basis of the new colony's library, and the colonists subsequently brought the collection to the Colony of South Australia aboard the Tam O'Shanter which arrived on 18 December 1836.

-The first Adelaide Mechanics' Institute (based on the concept of mechanics' institutes developed in Scotland and England in the 1820s, to provide adult education to working men) met on 23 June 1838, reported by the Southern Australian newspaper.
+The first Adelaide Mechanics' Institute (based on the concept of mechanics' institutes developed in Scotland and England in the 1820s, to provide adult education to working men) met on 23 June 1838, with the event reported by the Southern Australian newspaper.
 Running into difficulties, the organisation was merged with a revived Literary and Scientific Association, with the new name of the Adelaide Literary and Scientific Association and Mechanics' Institute, electing a committee in July 1839.
 Over this time, the membership of the association varied between upper-middle-class and lower-middle-class.
 The library reopened, but the Institute did not have a permanent location, and the focus was on a programme of lectures.
 However the lectures dwindled and attendances varied, as the Institute tried to function as an adult education institution as well as a learned scientific society, and its last meeting was held in June 1844.

 In September 1844, a group of men founded the South Australian Subscription Library, with a collection created by donation and subscriptions, and in 1845 it took over the collection of the Literary and Scientific Association and Mechanics' Institute.
 A permanent librarian was employed at this time, and the library served its middle-class members.

-In 1847, a new Adelaide Mechanics' Institute was founded, by a group of lower-middle class men, led by schoolteacher W.A.
-Cawthorne.
+In 1847, a new Adelaide Mechanics' Institute was founded, by a group of lower-middle class men, led by schoolteacher W. A. Cawthorne.
 Various talks, discussions and displays were put on.
 This organisation merged with the South Australian Library in 1848, creating the Mechanics' Institute and South Australian Library, based in Peacock's Buildings, Hindley Street, and with membership moving back to the upper-middle class.
 Nathaniel Summers was appointed as the first librarian.
 It subsequently moved to Exchange Chambers, King William Street, but by 1855 had gone into decline.